mhcheng1/se-bpda-main-streets/README.md

 In backend/data/csv_to_db.py, the tables are created and then populated.

 **Important Note**: This database cannot be worked on anymore due to the limitations of a free Heroku account.
-This database is only temporary and should be left alone and simply used to display the current data within the tables.
-If future work is needed, such as adding features to the table, I reccomend creating a new database and using the script provided (csv_to_db.py).
+This database is only temporary and is now used to display the current data within the tables.
+If future work is needed, such as adding features to the table, I recommend creating a new database and using the script provided (csv_to_db.py).

 Diagram: